 Additionally, it is important to help your student understand that many times, skills and experiences gained outside the classroom direct an individual’s career path.
 One major can lead to numerous careers and most careers can be entered with a variety of majors.
 The staff of Career Services and the Counseling Center are available to discuss majors and career goals with students during individual appointments.

 Understanding supply and demand is an important part of career exploration.
 However, we caution students from making decisions based solely on market demands.
 Markets can fluctuate by the time a student graduates and supply and demand may differ by region.
 We encourage students to consider a variety of factors including interests, skills and values, when making career decisions

 Resources for exploring supply and demand, along with salary statistics can be found under our General Job Search Infomation page.

 We provide resources for students seeking part-time jobs both on and off campus.
 Students can search for positions within the community and surrounding communities on Cat Tracks.
 Some of the campus offices that hire several students each semester are Facility Services, Chartwells Dining Services, Campus Recreation Center, Student Center/Student Activities, and Residence Halls.
 If your student has been awarded Federal Work Study as part of his/her financial aid package, the Office of Financial Aid will have a list of offices offering positions supported by the Federal Work Study program.

-Your student should contact the Cooperative Education and Internship Coordinator in the Career Services office for assistance in finding a (paid or unpaid) work experience related to their major/minor.
+Your student should contact the Internship Coordinator in the Career Services office for assistance in finding a (paid or unpaid) work experience related to their major/minor.
 Encourage them to start their job search early as many of these positions are not advertised and contacting potential employers takes time.